FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: Experiments

 \paragraph{Implementation.} Following CoRe’s protocol, we first segment each full action video into a single-action clip based on keyframes, then sample 103 frames per clip.
 Because skeletal and sEMG signals are synchronized with the video, we segment them using the same keyframe indices: each skeleton sample is represented by a sequence of 103 frames, while sEMG retains its native sequence length.
-We set the learning rate of the pre-trained feature extractors (I3D and ST-GCN) to $ 1\times10^ {-4}$ and the GART learning rate to $1\times10^{-3}$, optimizing with Adam and no weight decay.
+We set the learning rate of the pre-trained feature extractors (I3D, ST-GCN or SkateFormer) to $ 1\times10^ {-4}$ and the GART learning rate to $1\times10^{-3}$, optimizing with Adam and no weight decay.
 Unlike the original CoRe, which uses 10 voters on MTL-AQA and AQA-7, we employ 3 on FLEX.
-Experiments were conducted on multiple NVIDIA RTX 4090 and A40 GPUs; each model was trained for 200 epochs per action, consuming roughly 1,600 GPU-hours.
+Experiments were conducted on multiple NVIDIA RTX 4090 and A40 GPUs; each model was trained for 200 epochs per action.
+AQA experiments consumed approximately 4000 GPU hours in total.

-\paragraph{Metrics.} In our AQA experiments, we use Spearman’s rank correlation ($\rho$) and Relative $L2$‑Distance ($R‑l2$) as evaluation metrics. $\rho$, introduced by Pirsiavash et al.\cite{pirsiavash2014assessing}, is the most widely adopted performance indicator in the AQA field; it quantifies the strength and direction of the monotonic relationship between ground‑truth and predicted rankings but does not capture the absolute differences in their scores.
+\paragraph{Metrics.} In our AQA experiments, we use Spearman’s rank correlation ($\rho$) and Relative $L2$‑Distance ($R‑l2$) as evaluation metrics. $\rho$, introduced by Pirsiavash et al. \cite{pirsiavash2014assessing}, is the most widely adopted performance indicator in the AQA field; it quantifies the strength and direction of the monotonic relationship between ground‑truth and predicted rankings but does not capture the absolute differences in their scores.
 The $\rho$ formula is as follows:

 where $R_i$ and $\widehat{R}_i$ represent the ground truth and predicted rankings of the $i$-th sample, respectively. $n$ is the total number of samples.
 The $\rho$ range is $[-1,1]$, with values closer to 1 indicating better performance.
 SRC is currently the most widely used performance metric in AQA.
 However, SRC can only measure the strength and direction of the monotonic relationship between ground truth and predicted rankings without measuring the differences between ground truth and predicted scores.